belgioio/belgioio.github.io/_pages/about.md

 2. Developing a solid theoretical framework to certify their reliability and fairness;

-3. Driving technological advancements through their integration into the wild.
+3. Driving technological advancements via industry collaborations.